DefinitionThis section has been translated automatically.

 DiagnosisThis section has been translated automatically.

-- Determination of house dust mite exposure, detection of house dust mites or faeces using the Acarex test (1 g house dust may contain 500-10,000 mites).
+Determination of house dust mite load, detection of house dust mites or excrement using the Acarex test (1 g of house dust can contain 500-10,000 mites).

 You might also be interested in